 Each of the above statements are pros and cons.

 While I always admired my dad for going out on his own and realizing a dream, I was determined to work for someone else.
 I didn’t want to be so invested.
-I wanted to pick up a paycheck and go on my way.
-And that’s exactly what I did until last fall when I realized that I still cared even when it wasn’t my business.
+I wanted to pick up a pay check and go on my way.
+And that’s exactly what I did until last fall when I realized I still cared even when it wasn’t my business.
 I was still invested and I wanted to direct that towards my own business.
 I didn’t do it for more money, and I don’t think my dad did either.
 I did it for freedom, for time, for creativity.
 Yes, I want and need to make money, but it wasn’t the driving decision maker for me to make a change.

 Times have changed

 In 1982, when my dad’s restaurant opened, being your own boss meant getting a loan, finding a store front, ordering inventory, hiring staff and then trying to make a little money.
 Today, being your own boss means having an idea, building a platform and opening your computer in a coffee shop to check your email, write a blog post and connect with clients via Skype.
-(I’ve grossly simplified both scenarios here)
+(I’ve grossly simplified both scenarios here.)

-I do not believe that there are people destined to own their own business any more than I think some people are supposed to work for other people.
+I do not believe there are people destined to own their own business any more than I think some people are supposed to work for other people.
 Circumstances, desires, openness to change and opportunity all shape the decisions we make for the life we want to live.

 Everything You Need to Know to Start a Microbusiness